The Mauritius Cinema Week 2018 will be held from Thursday 18th to Sunday 21st October 2018, under the branding East Meets West.

 The logo of the Mauritius Cinema Week has been inspired from the famous novel “Paul et Virginie” written by Jacques-Henri Bernardin de Saint-Pierre, a French writer and botanist.

 The two characters in the novel, Paul and Virginie, are friends since birth who fall in love with each other.
 Set on the island of Mauritius under the French rule, the story gives a perfect description of equality of social relations on Mauritius, where the inhabitants live in harmony, without violence or unrest.
 The story also emphasises on the emancipation of slaves, whose work are very much appreciated by Paul and Virginie in the novel.

-The logo based on “Paul et Virginie” is the ideal blend between ‘freedom and independence’ and ‘love and romance’.
+The logo based on “Paul et Virginie” is the ideal blend between ‘freedom’ and ‘independence’, the core elements around the first edition of the Mauritius Cinema Week.
 In The French Revolution: A History, Thomas Carlyle, a Scottish writer and historian, wrote: “[‘Paul et Virginie’ is a novel in which] there rises melodiously, as it were, the wail of a moribund world: everywhere wholesome Nature in unequal conflict with diseased, perfidious art; cannot escape from it in the lowest hut, in the remotest island of the sea.”

 Build awareness and support to the emerging creative industries

 Promote business linkages and development of the film industry

 Create a forum to encourage linkages between local and international film producers

 Stimulate, popularise and give a spot light to the young local film industry